aveyilagrun/comp0034_cw2_i-azhar-nurgaliyeva/README.md

 **MANIFEST.in** - needed to include other files such as static and templates directories.

+Data used for the Dash app is provided by Transport for London (TfL) and can be accessed from here: [1].

 ## Flask app

 This Flask app demonstrates the following features: